 Stress

-Your hamster can also gnaw on his cage to unload his fear or face anxiety.
-Its stress can be caused by many factors, such as lack of space, noise, changes in the environment or the presence of other animals nearby.
+Your hamster can also gnaw on its cage to release your fear or face anxiety.
+His stress can be caused by many factors, such as lack of space, noise, changes in the environment or the presence of other animals nearby.

 The hunger

 What if your companion is simply hungry?
-Is he eating properly with a food What is the best way to get the right amount of food?
-So many questions to ask before considering any other factor.
+Is he or she eating properly with the right food and in the right quantity?
+So many questions to ask yourself before considering any other factor.

 The need for exercise

 Hamsters are very active animals that need space to exercise.
-If your hamster is confined to a cage that is too small, if it feels cramped, then it may start to gnaw on the bars of its cage in an attempt to escape.
+If your hamster is confined to a cage that is too small, if it feels cramped, it may start gnawing on the bars of its cage in an attempt to escape.

 Possible consequences

-Cage gnawing is a common behavior in hamsters, which consists of chewing on the bars of their cage or gnawing on other objects they find in the cage.
+Cage gnawing is a common behavior in hamsters, which consists of chewing on the bars of their cage or gnawing on other objects in their cage.

 It can have many negative consequences for hamsters: by gnawing on the bars of their cage, they can injure their teeth or gums, or they can also swallow wood splinters that could cause intestinal problems.

-It goes without saying that untimely gnawing can damage the objects in the cage, which can be expensive to replace in the long run.
+Needless to say, untimely gnawing can damage items in the cage, which can be costly to replace over time.

 How to prevent a hamster from gnawing its cage?